 There are plenty of ways that a person can avoid social media mistakes while going through a divorce.
 One of the most obvious is to stop posting about what’s going on in one’s private life.

 It’s also possible to make social media posts private instead of public.
 However, be careful because there is always the possibility that a former spouse can access their ex’s information.
-As a result of these risks, people going through a divorce should do the following:

 How Social Media Can Affect a Divorce